Legal Advice for Compensation Insurance Claims & TPD Payouts

 Ask our car accident claims >

 This type of negligence can be extremely devastating, and the effects can be long-lasting and severe.
-People who suffer a loss due to medical malpractice, misdiagnosis or a negligent ocular procedure could claim compensation and receive a loss of sight payout.
+People who suffer a loss due to medical malpractice, misdiagnosis or a negligent ocular procedure could claim compensation and receive a lump sum payout.

 Eye Injury Common Law Claims

 You could make an eye injury common law claim when you suffer temporary or permanent vision damage because someone else was careless or negligent.
-In effect, you are suing the insurance company of the liable party for legal damages.
+In effect, you are suing the liable party’s insurance company for legal damages.
 When successful, you receive a once-off lump sum settlement of your claim.
-Common scenarios for common law litigation in when:
+Typical scenarios for a common law claim are:

-There are many situations where you can experience a loss of sight injury due to the actions (or failure to act) of someone else or another entity.
-When this happens to you, you could successfully pursue your entitlements with a sight compensation claim.
+In many situations, you can experience a loss of sight injury due to the actions (or failure to act) of someone else or another entity.
+You could successfully pursue your entitlements with an eye injury claim when this happens to you.

 Emotional Trauma Claims

-There is no doubt that experiencing full or partial sight loss can take a toll on your mental health.
-Adjusting to your new situation will need an immense amount of support from your loved ones and your medical team.
+No doubt, experiencing full or partial sight loss can take a toll on your mental health.
+Adjusting to your new situation will require immense support from your loved ones and medical team.

 Psychological harm is often associated with a physical eye injury, leading to long-term impacts on your mental well-being.
 In this case, you could make an emotional trauma claim.

 Splatt Lawyers understands the emotional challenge of seeking justice when the unexpected happens.
-Our personal injury law firm has been supporting injured Queenslanders for almost three decades.
+Our personal injury law firm has supported injured Queenslanders for almost three decades.
 It’s free to know your legal right to seek legal damages – Call Now 1800 700 125

 What are the Time Limits for Eyesight Damage Claims?